elastic/endpoint-package/scripts/event_schema_generator/README.md

 ### Setup

-Before generating the schema files you'll need to clone the ecs repo.
-As of 3/19/20 there are some fixes that haven't been merged into the mainline repo so it's recommended to use this <https://github.com/jonathan-buttner/ecs/tree/sub-set-fixes> branch for the time being.
+Before generating the schema files you'll need to clone the ecs repo (master branch).
+This project relies on dictionaries being ordered so you'll need python 3.6 or greater and pyyaml installed.
+It's probably easiest to `brew install pipenv` and use the pipfile I've included.
+If you run into issues installing, it might be because of macOS Catalina, try `brew reinstall python`

-Once you have that cloned, you'll need to install the python package `requirements.txt` under the `scripts` directory.

-You'll also need python version 3.6 or greater

 ### Usage